 With over 50,000 plants and designated nature hikes through the Sonoran Desert, the Desert Botanical Garden is a great day out for the whole family, whether you have a green thumb or not.

-As the Desert Botanical Garden is one of the top tourist attractions in Phoenix, it’s always best to book in advance online.
+As the Desert Botanical Garden is one of the top tourist attractions in Phoenix, it’s always a good idea to book in advance online.
 The garden is open daily from 8 am until 8 pm.

 Looking to get out and explore the great outdoors?
-One of the best places to go in Phoenix to do it is Papago Park.
+One of the most popular places to go in Phoenix to do it is Papago Park.
 Wedged between Scottsdale and Tempe, the 1,496-acre desert park is full of everything from hiking trails to recreational amenities.

 This entirely free municipal park is home to hundreds of hikes and trails, ranging from accessible all the way through to challenging.
 Whatever you’re looking for out of your hiking day, Papago Park delivers.
 Check out Big and Little Buttes, Hole in the Rock, and the historic Hunt’s Tomb.